uisso/course-mongodb-M101J/notes/week6.md

 * A find with no `shard key` will go to all shards (be expensive!)
 * The key used in most queries should be the `shard key`
 * You can’t have a unique index unless it is part of/starts with the `shard key`
-* `Write concerns` are still important in a sharded setup

 Quiz: